 How Much is a Red Light Ticket in Colorado?

-Factors that Affect the Cost of a Red Light Ticket
+Things that Decide the Price of a Red Light Ticket

-The cost of a red light ticket in Colorado can vary based on several factors, including:
+The cost of a red light citation in Colorado depend on several factors.

 - The specific violation committed